 Since 1970, scientists have known that there is a connection between certain types of nocturnal headaches (i.e., a headache that occurs in association with sleep) and certain stages of sleep such as slow wave sleep or rapid eye movement (REM) sleep.
 (REM sleep is often called the "dream" stage of sleep).
 Just why nocturnal headaches would only occur during a certain sleep stages continues to perplex scientists.
 A nocturnal headache awakens you with a sudden, short-lived pain.
 Once the pain subsides, you may go back to sleep, only to be awakened a few hours later by another headache.
-There are various types of nocturnal headache.
+The various types of nocturnal headache and their features are described below.

 Types of Nocturnal Headaches